-The Documentation of Consumer Choice form explains the right to a Fair Hearing and provides information regarding the process for requesting a Fair Hearing.
-DHS/DDS Case Managers also provide an explanation of the form and process as well assisting in the process.
-The form also includes a section requiring the choice between HCBS waiver services and institutional care and acknowledges the freedom of choice of qualified providers.
-This form is reviewed annually and a copy is maintained electronically in the DDS case management database.
+The "Documentation of Consumer Choice" form explains the right to a Fair Hearing and provides information regarding the process for requesting a Fair Hearing.
+The form also includes a section requiring the choice between Home and Community-Based Services (HCBS) under the Waiver and institutional care and acknowledges the freedom of choice of providers.
+This form is reviewed annually and a copy is maintained electronically in the case management information system.
 The member and/or his/her representative are informed of all changes in service provision (denial, reduction, suspension or termination of services) through a written notice.
-These notices are generated automatically by the DHS/DDS authorization system or in the case of denial or termination, by the DHS system.
-This notice includes information regarding the method of requesting a Fair Hearing.
-In addition, any adverse action relating to SoonerCare eligibility generates a notice from the DHS Information Management System, which includes information related to request of a of Oklahoma Statutes and applicable federal regulations.

-Fair Hearing.
-The DHS/DDS Case Manager assists the member or their representative in requesting and preparing for a Fair Hearing as requested.
-The notice specifies that services may continue during the pendency of the appeal if requested.
-The Hearing process and other information regarding this process is explained in OAC 340:2-5 and based on Section 168 of Title 56
+These notices are generated automatically by the authorization system or, in the case of denial or termination, by the DHS.
+This notice includes the information regarding the method of requesting a Fair Hearing.
+In addition, any adverse action relating to SoonerCare eligibility generates a notice from the Information Management System (IMS) which includes information relating to requesting a Fair Hearing.
+The DHS/DDS Case Manager assists the member or their representative in requesting and preparing for a Fair Hearing.
+The notice specifies that services may continue pending the outcome of the appeal, if requested.
+The Hearing process and other information regarding this process is explained in OAC 340:2-5 and based on Section 168 of Title 56 of the Oklahoma Statutes and applicable Federal regulations.